moabytemusic-code/smarthustlermarketing/src/content/social/lead_magnet_launch_2026.md

 **Tweet 4:**
 3. The "Hook" 🎣

-You need a Lead Magnet.
+You need a Lead Magnet that WORKS in 2025.
-It must be:
+Top Converting Formats (B2B):
-- Fast to consume (Checklist > Ebook)
+- 📊 Interactive Tools (Calculators/Quizzes = ~70% conversion)
-- High Value (Solve 1 specific problem)
+- 📝 Execution Templates (Not just theory)
-- Instant Gratification
+- 🗺️ Short Roadmaps (5-15 pages max)

 If it takes 2 hours to read, they won't value it.
+Solve 1 problem FAST.

 **Tweet 5:**
 4. The Content Flywheel 🔄